 After dedicating many years at university to Jewish studies (Melanie) and philosophy (Michael) we worked in science publishing for six years – in Heidelberg, Regensburg, London and New York.
 Drinking wine in the big wine cities abroad we had our first bottle of natural wine more or less by accident.
 It was Boire Tue from Pascal Simonutti.
-It took us a while to understand why this wine and all the bottles we purchased the weeks after tasted so different and had so much energy.
+It took us a while to understand why this wine and all the bottles we purchased the weeks after tasted so different and caused such an emotional response.
 Over time we learned that it was the lack of additives, filtration and often SO2.
 And we totally got addicted.
 Around that time it was time to make a decision about how to proceed – or if at all – with Michael’s parents’ winery in Kitzingen which has been in family hand since 1843.
 It was clear that we wouldn’t make any other wine than the wines we’d fallen in love with.
 It was also clear that it would be hard to sell it side by side with the conventional wine to the winery’s customers.
 So we needed new customers and we needed a name.
 And after many brainstorming nights & bottles 2Naturkinder was born.